TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 (Sec:PLUDecomp)=
 ## PLU Decomposition

-The LU decomposition is quite limitting in the sense that it requires to be able to find an echelon form of the matrix of coefficients without exchanging any rows in the process.
+The LU decomposition is quite limiting in the sense that it requires to be able to find an echelon form of the matrix of coefficients without exchanging any rows in the process.
 Clearly, it is not always possible to find an echelon form of a matrix without exchanging rows.
 Let's see what happens when we encounter this situation.

 ::::{prf:example}